ali-khurshid/My-Individual-Project/README.md

 ## Discussion and Conclusion

 **Note** - *Over one hundred outliers have been identified, representing less than 10% of the dataset.
 After careful consideration, the decision was made to retain these outliers in their original state to preserve the integrity and variability of the data.
-Removing or altering outliers without clear justification can risk loss of valuable information or introduce bias.
-Therefore, they remain unchanged for further analysis.*
+Removing or altering outliers without clear justification can risk loss of valuable information or introduce bias as these could point to additional unknown factors, such as pre-existing illness for example diabetes, high blood pressure etc. Therefore, they remain unchanged for further analysis.*

 * **Hypothesis 1** was debunked --> Smoking is not a driving force for weight gain.